-Criminal background check documents will be monitored by the chair of the nursing department.
-If an offense comes up on a CBC the chair of the department will contact the student to describe the process going forward.
-The student will then be required to follow the clinical facilities' policy and procedures related to follow up of adverse criminal background checks.
-If the facility and/or the nursing department chair decide that a student cannot attend clinical due to an adverse criminal background check, the student will be dismissed from the nursing program.
+Background check documents will be monitored by the chair of the nursing department.
+If an offense comes up on a background check the chair of the department will contact the student to describe the process going forward.
+The student will then be required to follow the clinical facilities' policy and procedures related to follow up of adverse background checks.
+If the clinical facility decides that a student cannot attend clinical due to an adverse background check, the student will be dismissed from the nursing program.